daattali/beautiful-jekyll/_posts/2024-03-15-Tryhackme-simpleCTF.md

    Answer: vim

-   Sorry, I did not capture the terminal command.
+   Sorry, I did not capture the terminal command screen.
 I used `sudo -l` to list the permissions granted to the privileged user (or to a specified user) in the sudoers file.

    I could know `/usr/bin/vim`.
 It indicates that the admin user has sudo privileges to run the Vim text editor with root privileges.